(417) 886-EYES (3937) • (800) 995-3180

 Thomas G. Prater, MD, FACS, received his medical degree from Washington University in St. Louis in 1983, and his Bachelor of Arts from Southern Methodist University in Dallas.
 He served his residency in ophthalmology from 1984-87 at Washington University School of Medicine and Barnes Hospital.
 Dr. Prater has been in practice in Springfield since 1987.

-Before his graduation from University of Missouri-Columbia School of Medicine, Jacob K. Thomas, MD, graduated from Drury University in Springfield.
+Before his graduation from University of Missouri-Columbia School of Medicine, Jacob K. Thomas, MD, FACS, graduated from Drury University in Springfield.
 Dr. Thomas completed residency training in Ophthalmology and a fellowship in cornea and external diseases of the eye at University of Texas Southwestern Medical Center, and is an anterior segment surgeon, specializing in the treatment of corneal diseases.

 Michael S. Engleman, OD, has been practicing optometry in Springfield since 1994.
 He grew up in Springfield, attended Glendale High School, and received his Bachelor of Science degree from Southwest Missouri State University in 1984.
 He received his Optometric Degree from the University of Missouri-St. Louis in 1988.
 He practiced in Phoenix, AZ, from 1988-1994 before returning to Springfield.